Immunization and hybridoma development schedule for rat monoclonal antibody production.

 Our standard protocol for rat monoclonal antibody development uses five Sprague Dawley rats, but additional rats are easily added to any standard order for a modest cost.
 The outputs and deliverables associated with the protocol are summarized in the table below.

 Rats are immunized and test-bled over a 5-week period (one primary injection and two booster injections).
-A titration ELISA is performed with each test-bleed.
-Titer and IgG-IgM composition are determined by screening with anti-IgG and anti-IgM specific secondary antibodies.
-ELISA results and crude antisera are sent to the customer for evaluation.
+A titration ELISA is performed with each test-bleed, and ELISA results and crude antisera are sent to the customer for evaluation.
 See Standard ELISA Testing for additional details.

 The customer chooses the best two rats from among the original five that were immunized.
 These best-responding animals are boosted twice more and then their spleen cells harvested for hybridoma fusion (25 to 30 plates per fusion).
 An ELISA assay is used to screen all positive supernatants, 1 to 2mL of which are also sent to the customer for evaluation.
 Cell lines are preserved (expanded and frozen) and the five best parental cell lines are delivered to the customer as frozen stocks.

 |Rat immunization and hybridoma development protocol for rat monoclonal antibody production.|

 |5-Rat, 11-week||5 Sprague Dawley rats||2 best rats||5 best parental cell lines|